Colin A. Eagan, M.S. | User Experience Design

 Personalization Pyramid: A Framework for Designing with User Data

-A List Apart | December 08, 2022
+A List Apart | Dec 08, 2022

 As a UX professional in today’s data-driven landscape, it’s increasingly likely that you’ve been asked to design a personalized digital experience, whether it’s a public website, user portal, or native application.
-Yet while there continues to be no shortage of marketing hype around personalization platforms, we still have very few standardized approaches for implementing personalized UX.

 UX in the Age of Personalization